Air conditioner problems are common, and when they occur, most homeowners find themselves at crossroads choosing between AC repair or replacement.

 So, here are the situations when you should decide to do away with your AC unit and get a replacement:

-• Inefficiency: Check on inefficiencies such as ridiculously high energy bills and poor cooling power.
+- Inefficiency: Check on inefficiencies such as ridiculously high energy bills and poor cooling power.
 Such inefficiencies indicate that your unit is worn out and needs a replacement.
+In addition, older units may struggle to keep up during winter, much like heaters that can’t make it through the season, highlighting the need for timely replacements to avoid discomfort.

 If you need an AC installation in Woodstock GA, call DC Cheek Heating, Cooling & Plumbing today.
 Fixed, At the Speed of Life!